Certification of CAUSE and MANNER of

 A "fact...or ordinary...witness" is generally not

 conclusions about facts of a case in a court of law.
 An "expert witness," however, upon

-being recognized by the court (the judge) as an expert, is expected to give facts and draw
+being recognized by the court (the judge) as an expert for purposes of THAT particular case, is expected to give facts and draw

-conclusions or state opinions.
+conclusions and/or state opinions.
 An "expert witness" is anyone the judge will

 The CAUSE of a person's death

 is...in the final analysis...a medical determination or finding based on evidence and

 opinion.
 The cause may be considered over several time frames: the original or underlying